mastodon/documentation/content/en/user/network.md

 ---
 title: Using the network features
-description: Follow and talk to anyone from any server.
+summary: Follow and talk to anyone from any server.
 menu:
   docs:
     weight: 40